-JSI is proud to be part of the 2017 United State Conference on AIDS, a convener of stakeholders across the spectrum of the HIV and health care.
-JSI and partners will exhibit and discuss work on the following projects:
+JSI was proud to be part of the 2017 United State Conference on AIDS, a convener of stakeholders across the spectrum of the HIV and health care.
+JSI and partners exhibited and discussed work on the following projects:

 |Can You Leverage Digital Technology?

 Social Media Lab at USCA

 HIV.gov works to expand visibility of timely and relevant federal HIV and viral hepatitis policies, programs, and resources to the American public and increase knowledge about and access to services for people most at-risk for or living with HIV and/or viral hepatitis.
 HIV.gov works to increase use of new media tools by the government, minority, and other community partners to extend the reach of HIV and viral hepatitis programs to communities at greatest risk.

 The Access, Care, and Engagement (ACE) TA Center

 The HRSA-HAB funded ACE TA Center aims to help Ryan White HIV/AIDS Program recipients and subrecipients support their clients, especially people of color, to navigate the health care environment through enrollment in health coverage and improved health literacy.

 In It Together: Improving Health Literacy for Black MSM